JSdoubleL/max-clade/README.md

 - *Postorder traversal:* label each edge with True/False indicating whether there's a duplication event under it (*under* defined with respect to the rooting).
 Store references to all clades without duplications.
 - *Preorder traversal:* label each edge with True/False indicating whether there's a duplication event above it.
 Store references to all clades without duplications.
 - Iterate through all duplication free clades.
 For each one, check all the edges which define a superset clade one layer up.
 If any of them are duplication free, then considered clade is not maximal, otherwise it is.

+NOTE: Currently trivial clades (clades that do not contain a quartet) are filtered out of the output.